phaustin/a301_students_eoas/notebooks/week2/assignment1.md

 ## Problem 3

-Read in the radiances for channel 30 and channel 31 from the file `chan30_31.npz`.
+Read in the radiances for channel 30 and channel 31 from the file `chan30_31.npz` you created above.
-You created above.
 In the next cell import your `radiance_invert function` and use it to turn the calibrated radiances into brightness temperatures in Kelvins.